-As a company, we do not work with people who hold any sort of views that invalidate another person’s identity.
-If it is found that you hold these views, we will be happy to have an open conversation with you about them, to offer you an opportunity to clarify in case of confusion.
+As a company, we do not work with people who hold any views that discriminate against or invalidate another person’s identity.
+If it is found that you hold views like this, we welcome having an open conversation with you about them, as an opportunity for clarification in case of confusion.
 If we cannot come to an accord, we will ask you to leave, and break any ties with our company.

-We request that pronouns are given as part of an introduction in all our sessions, and it is requested that members do not assume the gender of anyone else.
+We request that pronouns are given as part of an introduction in all our sessions, and it is requested that members do not assume the gender or pronouns of anyone else.
 Our practitioners will always do their best to make corrections if someone is misgendered.
-This is our policy across all areas of the company.

 We as a company and individuals are always learning, and will acknowledge when we learn new information that shows we have been wrong about something said in the past.
 We expect our members to be equally open minded.
 If someone corrects you on a topic, acknowledge and accept the information given to you.
-If a conversation arises from a difference in understanding/opinion, we expect everyone involved in the conversation to respect each other, and have a calm and civil discussion to find an outcome that works for everyone.
+If a conversation arises from a difference in understanding/opinion, we expect everyone involved in the conversation to respect each other during any discussions we have to find an outcome that works for everyone.

 All our groups, one-to-ones, workshops and performances are safe spaces for everyone attending.
 Sensitive and personal information may be discussed in some sessions.
 We expect everyone attending to keep all personal things discussed private, unless somebody explicitly states that what they have said is permitted to be shared outside of that space.
 If you’re not sure what counts as “personal information” please ask one of our practitioners.